-Founded in 1996, Swissquote became publicly listed in 2000 on the SIX Swiss stock exchange under the ticker symbol SQN, and has since grown to be a leading brokerage with subsidiaries regulated in Malta, the United Kingdom and Hong Kong.
+Founded in 1996, Swissquote (SWX:SQN) became publicly listed in 2000 on the SIX Swiss stock exchange and has since grown to be a leading brokerage with subsidiaries regulated in Malta, the United Kingdom, United Arab Emirates, and Hong Kong.
 Swissquote also holds a Swiss banking license from FINMA in Switzerland.

-In addition to its multi-asset brokerage offering, Swissquote offers a wealth of advisory services to investors with 5.2 billion Swiss francs (CHF) in assets and CHF18.6 billion in custody (as per its 2016 annual report).
-The company employs 540 staff while maintaining over 300,000 client accounts across its subsidiaries that are regulated in Europe and Asia.
+In addition to its multi-asset brokerage offering, Swissquote offers a wealth of advisory services to investors and had over CHF 21 billion in custody at the end of June 30th 2017 (per its latest half-year report).
+Swissquote also maintains over 300,000 client accounts across its subsidiaries that are regulated in Europe and Asia.

 With its headquarters in Switzerland, Swissquote Bank offers traders access to over two million products, including bonds, warrants, ETFs, funds, shares, derivatives, futures, options and other securities including forex, across its eForex, SwissquoteFOX, FXBook, Advanced Trader, MetaTrader4 and MetaTrader5 platforms.